jeffwongqy/Uniform-Singapore-Energy-Price-2025/README.md

 ## 6.0 Random Forest Regressor
 A Random Forest Regressor was trained using the engineered features.
 Hyperparameter tuning was performed using GridSearchCV with TimeSeriesSplit cross-validation.
 Parameters such as the number of estimators, maximum tree depth, minimum samples per split, and minimum samples per leaf were optimized.

-The Random Forest model was selected because of its ability to model non-linear relationships and interaction between features without requiring strong statistical assumptions.
+The Random Forest model was selected because of its ability to model non-linear relationships and interactions between features without requiring strong statistical assumptions.

 ## 7.0 BiLSTM Regressor